-Federally mandated purchases of power from QFs, and integration of power generated from those projects in our system, may increase costs and decrease system reliability, and adversely affect our business.
+Federally mandated purchases of power from QFs, and integration of power generated from those projects in our system, may increase costs to our customers and decrease system reliability, limit our ability to make generation investments and adversely affect our business.

 We are generally obligated under federal law to purchase power from certain QF projects, regardless of current load demand, availability of lower cost generation resources, transmission availability or market prices.
 These resources are primarily intermittent, non-dispatchable generation that may be in excess of market prices during times of lower customer demand, and may not be able to generate electricity during peak times.
 These resources typically do not meet the requirements set forth in our supply plans for resource procurement.
-These requirements to purchase supply inconsistent with customer need may have several impacts, including increasing the likelihood and frequency that we will be required to reduce output from owned generation.
-Further, balancing load and generation from power generation on our system is challenging, and we expect that operational costs will increase as a result of integration of these intermittent, non-dispatchable generation projects.
-If we are unable to timely recover those costs through our power cost adjustment mechanism or otherwise, those increased costs may negatively affect our liquidity, results of operations, financial condition, and investment plans.
+These requirements to purchase supply inconsistent with customer need may have several impacts, including increasing the likelihood and frequency that we will be required to reduce output from owned generation resources and that we will need to upgrade or build additional transmission facilities to serve QF projects.

+Either of these results would increase costs to customers.
+Further, balancing load and power generation on our system is challenging, and we expect that operational costs will increase as a result of integration of these intermittent, non-dispatchable generation projects.
+If we are unable to timely recover those costs through our power cost adjustment mechanism or otherwise, those increased costs may negatively affect our liquidity, results of operations and financial condition.